-The project (which begins in 2020) is possible thanks to a ‘transformational’ £4.5m grant from The National Lottery Heritage Fund and The National Lottery Community Fund which are both supported by the country's National Lottery players.
+The project, which before Covid-19 was due to start in 2020 and is now planned for 2021, is possible thanks to a ‘transformational’ £4.5m grant from The National Lottery Heritage Fund and The National Lottery Community Fund which are both supported by the country's National Lottery players.
 Their grant will help to protect and future-proof this unique heritage site, which is eroding under the pressure of a growing population.
-The Royal Parks and other funding partners will also contribute to the project, equating to total investment of £10.5 million.
+The Royal Parks and other funding partners will also contribute to the project, which we hope will bring the total investment to £10.5m, subject to funding.

 If you would like to support Greenwich Park Revealed, please contact email@example.com